Why focus on fossil fuel divestment? What about other environmentally damaging investments?

 Where can I read about your platform?

-You can read the full, multi-page pdfs of our policy proposals
+here, as well as read the full, multi-page policy proposals from 2020

 But don’t people across all generations care about the climate crisis?